Pat and Prem Kumar family

 Here is a photo of Numpa carrying me when I was nearly one year old in 1941:

 Numpa was a tall well-built man with grey hair.
 He wore a dhothi (a long cloth wrapped round the waist), a vest and, when going out of the house, a short-sleeved shirt and a small towel over his shoulder.
+South India is a very hot country, so he would use this towel to wipe the sweat off his forehead and to dry his hands after washing them.
+As in India you eat your food with your fingers, you have to wash your hands before you eat and when you have finished.

-He always wore white “khadhi” - this is rough hand-spun cotton which Gandhi encouraged Indians to wear to support home-made products, because in the 1930s and 1940s most Indians wore machine-made clothes spun and woven in the cotton mills of
+He always wore white “khadhi” - this is rough hand-spun cotton which Gandhi encouraged Indians to wear to support home-made products, because in the 1930s and 1940s most Indians wore machine-made clothes spun and woven in the cotton mills of England, and he wanted to give poor Indians jobs.
+Numpa was a great admirer and supporter of Gandhi’s spiritual and Indian independence movements.
+He took both his daughters to meet Gandhi.
+Here is a photo of Gandhi at his spinning wheel:

 Even though Numpa’s education did not extend beyond high school, he read a lot and was very much a practical philosopher.
 He was always a source of comfort to his wife and daughters during difficult times.
 He was deeply religious and knew by heart all 700 verses of Baghavad Gita (which is regarded by many as encapsulating the essence of Hindu philosophy - see explanation in appendix at the end) and recited these silently every day.
 During the time of the silent chanting he would be so absorbed with this that he would be oblivious to anything anybody (including his little grandchildren who might be moaning about the long wait for the bus under the scorching Indian Sun) said.
 Perhaps I have inherited this trait from Numpa as Pat used to say that, if I was absorbed in reading a good book, I would be totally oblivious to the mayhem around me.